“And the day came when the risk to remain tight in the bud was more painful than the risk it took to blossom.”

 Top quote by Anais Nin

-Other images and words by Di Baker 2019
+Content and all other Images by Di Baker 2019